 Help Alleviate Depression: People turn to Opalite primarily for the stunning blue and white iridescent look.
 This juvenile color scheme reminds you to stay youthful and keep that child-like glee inside your heart.
 It helps you see the brighter side of life and experience life’s events filled with joy and wonder.
 This feeling, in turn, can cast away shadows of depression and stress that weigh heavy on your heart.
 As many times depression consumes us when we are feeling the weight of the world on our shoulders and seriousness about the future, a child-like view of the world can fix that in a pinch.
 Let Opalite release your heavy heart and bring you back to the joyful side of life.

-Promotes Verbalization & Communication: Opalite (and its counterpart, Opal) work with the throat and heart chakra to help you verbalize your feelings in your heart.
-Known to work best with the Cancer sign, Cancer’s typically have a lot of emotion and thoughts but keep them inside their “shell.”
+Promotes Verbalization & Communication: Opalite (and its counterpart, Opal) works with the throat and heart chakra to help you verbalize your feelings in your heart.
+Known to work best with the Cancer sign, Cancer typically has a lot of emotion and thoughts but keeps them inside their “shell.”
 They are water signs, after all!
 Opalite can urge you to communicate your desires.
 This is why Opalite is also a good stone for business endeavors.
 It can give you the confidence to negotiate a better deal.

 Combined with Other Stones: Opalite is an excellent complement to other stones.
 Combine it with any edition of Opal to get the best of both worlds here.
 Try Fire Opal to balance vitality with mental clarity!
 Another common pairing is with Goldstone, another manmade yet joy-filled stone.